jhonatanctin/BaufestTests/README.md

 karate-junit5
 cucumber-reporting
 Note: make sure to add before the <dependencies></dependencies> tag.
-If see error in <project> tag please change http to https in the urls For last please review that dependencies it was added in Maeven dependencies section from package explorer
+If see one error in <project> tag please change http to https in the urls For last please review that dependencies it was added in Maeven dependencies section from package explorer Please review the file pom.xml from karate folder

 5. Right click on src/test/java and create the next folders: header